tlsnotary/website/docs/protocol/custom_extension.md

 NS_NOTARIZATION__ALLOW_EXTENSIONS=true cargo run --release
 ```

-Currently, the notary server does not support adding its own extensions or performing validations on `Prover`-supplied extensions out of the box.
+Currently, the notary server does not support adding its own extensions or performing validations on extensions requested by the `Prover` out of the box.
 To do so, you’ll need to extend the notary server using the APIs outlined in the [API docs](https://tlsnotary.github.io/tlsn/tlsn_core/attestation/index.html#extensions).

 ### Verifier